Antonio Megías

-Antonio Megías Gaspar (born 3 July 1984) is a Spanish footballer who plays for Socuéllamos as a striker.
+Antonio Megías Gaspar (born 3 July 1984) is a Spanish former footballer who played as a striker.

 Club career

 Born in Murcia, Megías finished his development at Atlético Madrid.
 From there onwards he played exclusively in the lower leagues of his country, never competing in higher than Segunda División B; his first spell in that level was the first part of 2005–06 with Alcalá, with the campaign ending in relegation after the player had already left for Arenas.

 On 14 January 2010, Megías signed a contract with Slovak club MFK Košice, in what was his first top level experience.
 He returned to his country in the summer, however, joining La Roda in Tercera División and scoring nine goals in his first season as the team promoted to the third level for the first time ever.

 Megías improved his league tally to ten in 2011–12, helping La Roda retain its league status after finishing ninth.
 He subsequently resumed his career in division three, representing Cartagena Toledo but also Socuéllamos in Tercera División.